theChosenSasquatch/Challenges/README.md

 where `<bin_name>` is the name of a binary within this project.
 Valid values are:

 - `fizzbuzz`: Discord's "r/ProgrammerHumer" Weekly Challege, from July 1st, 2023
+- `primes`: Just a quick tangent, trying to find 40 million primes as efficiently as possible

 You can also probably paste into the [Rust Playground](play.rust-lang.org), with minor edits for any solutions spanning multiple files.